oracle/oci-ansible-modules/docs/dynamic-inventory-script.md

   --refresh-cache, -r   Force refresh of cache by making API requests to OCI
-                        (default: False - use cache files) --debug               Send debug messages to STDERR
+                        (default: False - use cache files) --debug               Send debug messages to STDERR --auth {api_key,instance_principal}
+                        The type of authentication to use for making API requests.
+By default, the API key in your config will be used.
+Set this option to `instance_principal` to use instance principal based authentication.
+This
+                        value can also be provided in the OCI_ANSIBLE_AUTH_TYPE environment variable.
 ```

 The `oci_inventory.py` script also accepts the following environment variables: